Homotopy-theoretic E-theory and n-order: G -equivariant E -theory

 The spectrum $\Kspc^G(\C)$ is by construction a commutative symmetric ring spectrum.
 In order to apply Theorem~\ref{thm:lawson_angeltveit} to prove Theorem~\ref{thm:main} in the case of~$\Bootstrap_\E^G$, we need to check that the stable homotopy groups $\pi_*\Kspc^G(\C)$ are torsion-free and concentrated in even degrees.
 We may identify

 Here $\Repring(G)$ denotes the representation ring of the group~$G$ concentrated in degree zero and~$\beta$ is an invertible element of degree~$2$ (see \cite{Blackadar:K-theory}*{Proposition~20.4.4}).
-Recall that underlying Abelian group of the representation ring of~$G$ is freely generated by the isomorphism class of simple $G$\nb-modules (see for instance~\cite{Segal:Representation_ring}).
+Recall that the underlying Abelian group of the representation ring of~$G$ is freely generated by the isomorphism classes of simple $G$\nb-modules (see for instance~\cite{Segal:Representation_ring}).
 In particular, $\Repring(G)$ is torsion-free.